pomerium/documentation/content/docs/learn-pomerium/self-hosted-pomerium.md

 1. Use Google’s Cloud Domains service to register a domain (the cost varies depending on the domain)

-2. Create a VM instance with Google’s Compute Engine service (for this tutorial, choose Debian Bullseye)
+1. Create a VM instance with Google’s Compute Engine service (for this tutorial, choose Debian Bullseye)

-1. Enable HTTP and HTTPS traffic and save
+1. Enable HTTP and HTTPS traffic as part of your Firewall rules

-4. Use Google’s Cloud DNS service to set up a DNS zone with a DNS name
+1. Use Google’s Cloud DNS service to set up a DNS zone with a DNS name

-5. In the DNS zone, create a wildcard DNS type A record (for example, `*.example.sandbox.com`)
+1. In the DNS zone, create a wildcard DNS type A record (for example, `*.example.sandbox.com`)

-6. In the **IPv4 Address 1** field, enter your VM’s **External IPv4 Address** (a publicly routable IP)
+1. In the **IPv4 Address 1** field, enter your VM’s **External IPv4 Address** (a publicly routable IP)

 If set up correctly, you can SSH into the VM and configure Pomerium.

-Once you have your VM running, you can tunnel into it with SSH (Google has a convenient **SSH** button next to the VM instance that allows you to authorize SSH keys and access your VM with SSH in the browser.)

 After you’re in the VM, it’s time to set up Pomerium.